 To keep your network inventory up-to-date

 Having that central documentation of all the devices in your network is a must-have, but manual documentation is laborious and easily forgettable.
-Having network topology mapping software that can scan for new devices and add them to your maps regularly keeps your inventory accurate at all times.
+Having network topology mapping software that creates and modifies network maps by scanning for new devices and adding them to your maps regularly keeps your inventory accurate at all times.